ZahraTee/harmony-primary-school/content/curriculum/curriculum.md

 ---
-  title: Curriculum
+title: KS1
-  name: Curriculum
+name: KS1

 ---

-# Curriculum
+# Key Stage 1

 To be added.